robphilipp/recipes-ui/README.md

 pm2 show recipes
 ```

+To have `pm2` maintain the list of processes and start-up when the server restarts see the [pm2 persistent application docs](https://pm2.keymetrics.io/docs/usage/startup/).

 ### setting up nginx

 > A good starting point is [nginx beginners guide](https://nginx.org/en/docs/beginners_guide.html) and [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).

-On debian (works on `raspian`) us apt and the default debian repository
+On debian (works on `raspian`) use `apt` and the default debian repository

 ```shell
 sudo apt update